Saransh-cpp/Saransh-cpp.github.io/_pages/experiences.md

 horizontal: false
 ---

 Below are my "formal" work experiences and educational qualifications.
 I also contribute to several open-source scientific software, and I consider that as an "experience" too (see **[/opensource](/opensource)**).
 I have also mentored several students and researchers who are new at writing code for research/scientific software (see **[/teaching](/teaching)**).
-Finally, programming can be learnt without any formal degrees; hence, my skills/abilities are not limited by my courses.
+Finally, programming can be learnt without any formal degrees; hence, my skills/abilities are not limited to my courses.

 ---